-In Thousands of US\$ 2013 2012
+In Thousands of US\$ 2014 2013

 Cost of generating funds

 Treasury manager's fees:

-Financial operations management 2,276 2,377
+Financial operations management 2,298 2,276

 Finance charges:

-Bond interest expense 77,712 103,947
+Bond interest expense 51,328 77,712

-Other financing charges 3,722 629
+Other financing charges 1,252 3,722

-Total finance charges 81,434 104,576
+Total finance charges 52,580 81,434

-Total cost of generating funds 83,710 106,953
+Total cost of generating funds 54,878 83,710

-Charitable activities

-Country-specific programmes:

-New and underused vaccines 315,000

-Health systems strengthening and immunisation services 75,000

-Total charitable activities 390,000

-Total Chantable activities 330,000

 Governance costs

 Professional services:

-Consultancy fees 157 411
+Consultancy fees 209 157

-GAVI administrative support fee 1,096 974
+GAVI administrative support fee 1,109 1,096

-Legal fees 526 695
+Legal fees 525 526

 Auditor's remuneration:

-Statutory audit 145 135
+Statutory audit 158 145

-Audit related assurance services 157 157
+Audit related assurance services 164 157

-Tax compliance services 23 14
+Tax compliance services 32 23

-Other assurance services - 14

 Other governance costs:

-Trustees' indemnity insurance premiums 470 473
+Trustees' indemnity insurance premiums 463 470

-Trustees' meeting and travel expenses 127 124
+Trustees' meeting and travel expenses 132 127

+Other administrative expenses 21 -

-Total governance costs 2,701 2,997
+Total governance costs 2,813 2,701

-Administrative and Financial Management Support: Pursuant to the Finance Framework Agreement entered into among IFFIm, the Grantors, the World Bank, and GAVI, IFFIm has no employees.
-IFFIm outsources all administrative support to GAVI, and outsources its treasury function, together with certain accounting and financial reporting support, to the World Bank.
+Administrative and Financial Management Support: Pursuant to the Finance Framework Agreement entered into among IFFIm, the Grantors, the World Bank, and Gavi, IFFIm has no employees.
+IFFIm outsources all administrative support to Gavi, and outsources its treasury function, together with certain accounting and financial reporting support, to the World Bank.

 Trustees' Expenses: IFFIm's trustees are not remunerated.
 They are, however, reimbursed for expenses they incur in attending meetings and performing other functions directly related to their duties as trustees.
 IFFIm also incurs professional indemnity insurance premium expenses for the trustees.
-IFFIm had six trustees as of 31 December 2013.
+IFFIm had five trustees as of 31 December 2014.